zenobio93/seat-docs/docs/guides/development/package_development.md

 So, you want to write a SeAT package?
 Hopefully this guide helps you along the way!
 This guide was written while writing the API package for SeAT [here](https://github.com/eveseat/api).
 I figured it would be best to try and capture the process to help in case I miss any important details.

+Be sure to also have a look at the [Development Tips](/guides/development/tips/) page!

 ## Background notes

 I think its important to keep in mind a few things about how SeAT is put together.
 The most important being a brief description of what each core package offers, and how you can integrate with them.
 For a breakdown on what the core packages provide, please refer the to breakdown [here](/guides/development/package_breakdown/).